 To stop the free-fall of the housing and financial sectors

-interest rates to prevent a currency crash (major devaluation in US dollar).
+interest rates to prevent a currency crash.

 The higher the debt and the interest rate, the more costly

 the financing will be and the less money is available for investing in

 In 2006, the average return on equity investment (stocks)

 was 8% while the bonds interest rate was 5%.
 With major financial market

 losses, investors may flee to more secure investments.
 Higher interest